revbayes/revbayes.github.io/tutorials/ctmc/index.md

 {% section Overview %}

 This tutorial provides the first protocol from our recent publication {% cite Hoehna2017a %}.
-The second protocol is described in the ??? tutorial and the third protocol is described in the ???.
+The second protocol is described in the {% page_ref partition %} tutorial and the third protocol is described in the {% page_ref model_selection_bayes_factors %} tutorial.

 The present tutorial demonstrates how to set up and perform analyses using common nucleotide substitution models.
 The substitution models